purijatin/njexl_wiki/07-Utility-Functions.md

 * load --> load arbitrary jars from a directory location, recursively
 * system --> make arbitrary system calls
 * thread --> makes and starts a thread, with parameters
+* clock --> This is to tune method calls, how much time was taken for a piece of code
+* until --> A polling based waiter, waits till a duration till a condition is true

 Thus, we would be familiarizing you guys with some of them.